nfworking/fortmont-agent/README.md

 ## 💡 In Simple Terms

-Think of the Fortmont Agent as a **secure connector for infrastructure**.
+Think of the MeshScale Agent as a **secure connector for infrastructure**.

-It runs on a server or computer, connects that infrastructure to Fortmont, and provides basic device metrics out of the box.
+It runs on a server or computer, connects that infrastructure to MeshScale, and provides basic device metrics out of the box.

 As plugins are added, it can become a gateway to other infrastructure platforms too.